gayeeA/task_3/README.md

     syntax:
     cv2.resize(source,dsize,destination,fx,fy,interpolation)

-        source -> image which we have read dsize -> size of the output iamge destination -> the output image to be saved once again (work like imwrite()) -> optional
+            source -> image which we have read dsize -> size of the output image destination -> the output image to be saved once again (work like imwrite()) -> optional
             fx - scale factor on horizontal axis fy - scale factor on vertical axis interpolation - automated sizing
                 -> INTER_AREA
                     -> when we are going to use a image as shrinked one -> INTER_CUBIC
                     -> slowest resizing option
                 -> INTER_LINEAR
                     -> when we are going to use a image as zoomed one -> optional

             1. half image condition
                 -> dsize = (0,0)
                 -> fx > 0
                 -> fy > 0

+    fy fx value not to cross the 1 as it needs to cross the original image

+##day 5

 import cv2
 import matplotlib.pyplot as plt

 img = cv2.imread('blood cell.jpg')
 cv2.imshow('Normal Output',img)